GispoCoding/QGIS-visualization-workshop/README.md

 ![You can insert a GeoJSON directy from an URL](https://raw.githubusercontent.com/GispoCoding/QGIS-visualization-workshop/master/images/insert_geojson.PNG)

 This should load a GeoJSON layer to your project in a few seconds.
-In the data you can see the following attributes:
+In the data we are interested in the following attributes:
-- mmsi
-- sog
-- cog
-- navStat
-- rot
-- posAcc
-- raim
-- heading
+- mmsi: ship identification number
+- sog: speed over ground
+- cog: course over ground
-- timestamp
+- timestampExternal: an epoxh timestamp
-- timestampExternal

 The API also returns some really old features, so you can first filter those out from the screen by adding a filter to the layer with a nice round epoch: